Rabix Composer basics

 - Click Revision to view the revision history of the app (Platform apps only).

-If you created your app locally you can test it locally using Rabix Executor) or another CWL executor (see the tutorial on creating and executing a local workflow for an example of using Rabix Executor to test a workflow).
+If you created your app locally you can test it locally using the integration with Rabix Executor), or using another CWL executor (see the tutorial on creating and executing a local workflow for an example of using Rabix Executor to test a workflow).

 If you are a Platform user, this is a useful approach while you are developing an app, as execution is usually faster, and you will not incur Platform computation charges.
 Then, when your app is working as expected you can push it to the Platform directly from the editor.
 You can also view and run it on the Platform from the editor, and (for CWL sbg:draft-2 apps only at this time), edit it on the Platform.